Middleton on the Hill

-Middleton on the Hill is a village in north east Herefordshire, England, near the border with Worcestershire.
+Middleton on the Hill is a village and civil parish in north east Herefordshire, England, near the border with Worcestershire.
 Middleton-on-the-Hill lies a few miles to the east of the A49 between Ludlow and Leominster.
 Middleton on the Hill is one of the 53 Thankful Villages in England and Wales that suffered no fatalities during the Great War of 1914 to 1918; as it did not suffer any losses in World War II either, it is one of 13 villages considered "doubly thankful".
+The village is featured on Darren Hayman's album, Thankful Villages Volume 3.

 Etymology

 Middleton on the Hill does not mean "middle town or village" (from Old English middel "middle" and tūn "farm, village, estate, enclosure, manor (which gives us the modern English "town") as with most places of the name (e.g. Middleton, Greater Manchester: instead the etymology derives from Old English micel "large (related to modern English much" and tūn "farm, village, estate, enclosure, manor", here in the sense "estate" meaning "large village" (i.e. one that is broad in size).
 The name was recorded in 1086 in the Domesday Book as Miceltune when it was reported as part of the lands belonging to Leominster "TRE".
 After 1086 it belonged to Durand, the Sheriff, and was worth ten shillings.